slideloft/new-docs/issuing-assets/anatomy-of-an-asset.md

-Each Stellar asset has two characteristics: the asset code and the issuer.
-When you look up or interact with an asset on Stellar, you always use both to identify it.
+Each Bantu asset has two characteristics: the asset code and the issuer.
+When you look up or interact with an asset on Bantu, you always use both to identify it.

-Many Stellar tokens represent credits that can be redeemed for something outside the network—often fiat currency, but also bonds, carbon credits, gold, etc.—and since more than one organization can issue a credit representing the same underlying asset, asset codes often overlap.
-More than one company offers a USD token on Stellar, for instance.
+Many Bantu tokens represent credits that can be redeemed for something outside the network—often fiat currency, but also bonds, carbon credits, gold, etc.—and since more than one organization can issue a credit representing the same underlying asset, asset codes often overlap.
+More than one company offers a USD token on Bantu, for instance.

 However, the combination of asset code and issuer allows each asset to be uniquely identified: each USD token is offered by, and redeemable with, one specific issuer.